 For example, Dogecoin is one of the most popular cryptocurrencies available right now, boasting an estimated market capitalization of over $2 billion.
 Its value has increased by more than 3,500% since the start of 2016.
 Dogecoin’s appeal comes from the fact that its creators promised a 1 billion Dogecoin bounty for the person who comes up with a good use for the currency.
 The bounty, however, was later changed to 100,000 coins after concerns were raised about the fact that it would attract thieves.

 Bitcoin is considered a classic cryptocurrency since its network is decentralized.
 Ethereum is unique in that it allows users to create their own, “smart” contracts.
-This is an application blockchain that allows users to process transactions between each other automatically.
+This is a blockchain application that allows users to automatically process transactions between each other.
 For example, if someone purchases a pizza and then sends a payment to the restaurant for the delivery, the smart contract will not just deliver the food, but also pay the restaurant.

 The Bitcoin network functions only by using a decentralized exchange.
 In this sense, it’s quite similar to a stock exchange where the buyers and sellers deal with each other directly.
 However, unlike the stock exchange, Bitcoin’s decentralized exchange offers a wider range of trading instruments as well as higher speed and lower costs.

 The only difference is that Bitcoin’s decentralized exchange does not involve third-party involvement such as stock exchanges do.
 For example, a user can purchase a cryptocurrency directly on the Bitcoin network without using an exchange.
 In this sense, Bitcoin’s decentralized exchange offers users better buying and selling conditions and a greater level of security.
 This is because the decentralized exchange does not need an intermediary such as a stock exchange or an exchange for fiat currencies.

 Things you should know before Trading with Bitcoin